woltapp/blurhash/Algorithm.md

 The `C00` component is the DC component, while the others are the AC components.
 The DC component must first be converted from sRGB to linear RGB space.
 AC components are already linear.

-Once the R, G and B values have been calculated, the must be converted from linear to your output colourspace, usually sRGB.
+Once the R, G and B values have been calculated, they must be converted from linear to your output colourspace, usually sRGB.